jackie-h/language-notes/pure_retrospective.md

 - SQL Standard is weak, can't use it as an abstraction across different databases as each one is different
 - Wanted to support things like Spark, not just databases

+What about Spark?

 What about Domain Driven Design and bounded contexts ?
 Isn't it ok for everyone to have different models if useful for them ?
 Yes, until it hurts your business - The financial domain is a bounded context, I believe we can/should be consistent within that

 These ideas aren't new - what about Microsoft's OData - https://www.odata.org/

+## Conclusion - Would I build it again ?

+The compile time feedback is amazing.
+Much better than XML or YAML.
+Avoiding typo's in SQL

+The model is valuable, I find this is required and SQL is not enough.
+You want to see the descriptions and human read-able names and express constraints

+Associations/relationships as separate first class elements is a big differentiator and allows modularization/extensibility

+Timestamp propagation/consistent snapshots of joined data is hard, having a framework to do this is for you is valuable

+Having your own programming language is expensive, I would try very hard to avoid, but a functional/constrained language is essential here

+UI's are difficult and expensive to do well, none of our model editing UI's really ended up being where they need to be I'd stick with text and visualizations